Common Name: winter savory

 Grow in average, dry to medium moisture, well-drained soil in full sun to part shade.
 Best in full sun.
 Trim back plants in early spring.
 Needs a protected location in St. Louis area gardens because plants are not reliably winter hardy when temperatures dip below 10 degrees F.

-Winter savory is a low-growing, woody-stemmed, somewhat-shrubby, spreading perennial which is frequently grown in herb gardens for its stiff, linear to lance-shaped, pungent, glossy, dark green leaves (to 1" long) which can be used fresh or dried as a seasoning in food.
+Satureja montana, called winter savory, is a low-growing, woody-stemmed, somewhat-shrubby, spreading perennial which is frequently grown in herb gardens for its stiff, linear to lance-shaped, pungent, glossy, dark green leaves (to 1" long) which can be used fresh or dried as a seasoning in food.
 Tiny white-to-lilac flowers (typical mint family) appear in terminal spikes in mid to late summer.
 Plants typically grow 6-15" tall.

 No serious insect or disease problems.